 Over the next year, federal forces would come back to the area.

-2nd Battle of Bull Run- Fought from August 28 to August 30, 1862, the Second Battle of Manassas was much larger than its predecessor.
-It was precipitated by the capture of the Union supply depot there by Stonewall Jackson.
+2nd Battle of Bull Run- Fought from August 28-30, 1862, the Second Battle of Manassas was much larger than its predecessor.
+It was precipitated by the capture of the Union supply depot by Stonewall Jackson.
 On the 28th of the month, multiple attacks were launched by Confederate commanders under the overall command of General Robert E. Lee; Jackson at Brawner's farm (stalemate) and Longstreet at Thoroughfare Gap (success).
-General Pope, now commanding the Union Army after McClellan's firing due to the failure of the Peninsula Campaign, attacked Jackson's position the next day, but gained no ground.
+General Pope, now commanding the Union Army after McClellan's firing due to failure of the Peninsula Campaign, attacked Jackson's position the next day, but gained no ground.
 When Longstreet arrived on Jackson's right, unknown to Pope, the next day's attack by Union forces failed, causing a retreat that harkened back to that of the 1st Battle of Bull Run, although action in the rear of the Union Army restored order prior to the same level of disorder of 1861.

 Manassas National Battlefield Today - Visiting Manassas will give you an appreciation for the beginning of the Civil War and the sacrifices that were taken way back in 1861 and 1862 to guarantee our freedom while keeping the soverignty of our entire nation intact.
 Although the park at Manassas has become surrounded by the enroaching suburbs of Washington, D.C., you can still feel the impact of the two Battles of Bull Run that shaped the Civil War and the nation.
 Through guided walks, talks, films, and living history, all on the actual ground where the soldiers fought, a visit to Manassas today will go a long way to helping you understand where the nation was fought for and how each of those struggles allowed the United States of America to endure.

 1. Watch the Manassas: Age of Innocence film.
 It covers the subject of both battles of Bull Run and the Civil War.
 It is 45 minutes long and shown on the hour in the theatre to the left of the information desk at the Henry Hill Visitor Center.